 Publications either directly published by the NICE Future initiative or of high interest to the initiative’s audience are featured here.
-To receive email announcements of such publications—as well as announcements of our coming webinars—subscribe here.
+Subscribe to receive email announcements of such publications—as well as announcements of our coming webinars.

 A First Wave Case Series: RISE3D

-participating countries and partner organizations, demonstrating how advanced and innovative nuclear energy technologies, such as small modular reactors, will support the clean energy transition in a variety of community contexts.
+The RISE3D case study demonstrates how advanced and innovative nuclear energy technologies, such as small modular reactors, will support the clean energy transition in a variety of community contexts.
 This volume includes submissions from Puerto Rico, the United Arab Emirates, Romania, Japan, and more.

 Nuclear-Hydrogen Digest: The Role of Nuclear Energy in the Hydrogen Economy